wookiecooking/norrin-silversearcher/README.md

 ## Releases

 * 0.0.2 - cleaned up and renamed file, moved date to it variable. added comments and cleaned up variable names.
-* 0.0.1 - Inital Release, Proof of concept
+* 0.0.1 - Inital release, proof of concept

 ## Testing